VisaLogic/api/readme.md

     $visalogic->getVisa($application_id = 1);

-This method will set headers for a pdf document to be downloaded and return the visa document.
+This method will set headers for a pdf document to be downloaded and returns the visa document.